 My Nighttime Skincare Routine

 For night (and after the precleanse), I use either Sunday Riley’s Ceramic Slip Cleanser or Dermalogica’s Special Gel Cleanser.
 Both products leave my skin feeling so fresh and clean!
 For a more affordable option, I love Cetaphil’s Skin Cleanser and the Bliss cleaner I mentioned in my daytime routine.
-Both are under $10, and the Cetaphil has been recommended to me by multiple aestheticians and dermatologists.
+Both are under $10, and the Cetaphil has been recommended to me by multiple dermatologists.

 While I don’t believe that jade rollers have any magical powers, I do love this step.
 After my skin is clean, I gently use my jade roller over my face and neck for a few minutes.
 The stone has a cooling sensation as it lightly massages the skin.
 Plus, I like being deliberate about taking time to relax and calm my mind prior to sleep.
 On occasion, I’ll use the roller during the serum step below.
-One quick note, it’s essential to keep your jade roller clean and sanitized.
+One quick note, keep your jade roller clean and sanitized.
+Trust!

 Serums are meant to be applied after cleansing but before moisturizing, as they are created in a way that allows the ingredients to absorb deeper into the skin.
 Of all the ones I’ve tried, Vitner’s Daughter has risen to the top of my list of serums.
 I first became familiar with it a few years ago via Into the Gloss.
 The deep botanical scent is intoxicating, and my skin looks and feels incredible after using it consistently.
 About three times a week, I’ll switch out Vitner’s Daughter for a retinol serum.